drmab/pkp-docs/pkp-theming-guide/en/css-less.md

 styles/forms.less
 ```

-If your journal decides to change it's branding from red to blue, you only need to update one line in your theme's code:
+If your journal decides to change its branding from red to blue, you only need to update one line in your theme's code:

 ```
 // styles/variable.less